gio54321/gio54321.github.io/content/posts/two-plus-two-writeup.md

     },
 ```

-One insteresting thing we can do is print out the execution trace, at the exact step in which the `add {n}, {n}, {n}` instruction is executed:
+One insteresting thing we can do is print out the execution trace at the exact step in which the `add {n}, {n}, {n}` instruction is executed:
 ```rust
 Trace[5]
 JoltTraceStep {